AbrarKarim01/video-player/README.md

 ## Course - Introduction to Mobile Application Development

-## This is a simple Mobile Application for the course

-## Made with Android Studio; Kotlin
+This is a simple Mobile Application for the course.
+Made with Android Studio; Kotlin